William1617/Realtime_AudioDenoise_EchoCancellation/README.md

 ## TIPS
 I've tested project on armv7 1GHz environment and got realtime performance.<br/>
 If performance not match your need, you can use quantized model in models folder and tried to input 8Khz directly instead of 16Khz pcm**.<br/>
-** I've tested 8Khz pcm directly without resampling and got x2 speed up, good quality on test samples.
+** I've tested 8Khz pcm directly without resampling and got x2 speed up, reasonable quality on test samples.
 (Not recommended)

 #### Personally thanks to breizhn for his great work